strimzi/strimzi.github.io/_posts/2018-08-24-running-strimzi-on-aks.md

 ---
 layout: post
-title:  "Get Kafka on Azure Container Service in 15 minutes using Strimzi"
+title:  "Apache Kafka in the Cloud in 15 minutes using Strimzi and Azure Container Service"
 date: 2018-08-24
 author: paolo_patierno
 ---